raspberrypilearning/quest-seeker/en/step_3.md

 title: Nothing happens when I click the Accept button
 ---

-Select your QuestGiver NPC and make sure they have a script that has an `AcceptQuest` Method.
+Select your Quest Giver NPC and make sure they have a script that has an `AcceptQuest` method.

 Check that all the variables are set on the script in the Inspector.

-Click on the Button object and check that you have attached the correct Method such as `AcceptQuest` to an 'OnClick' Event.
+Click on the **Button** object and check that you have attached the correct method such as `AcceptQuest` to an **OnClick Event**.

 Add a `Debug.Log("Quest accepted");` line to the method and check the Console to see that the method is being called.

 If you are sure the method is being called, check that the code in the method is correct.

 If the method is not being called (no Debug output), then make sure you have an `EventSystem` GameObject in your project.
 If you accidentally delete this, then button-clicks won't be handled.
-If it's missing, right-click in the Hierarch and choose **UI** then **Event System**.
+If it's missing, right-click in the Hierarchy and choose **UI** then **Event System**.

 --- /collapse ---